boomwooq/emotionaltype/readme.md

   ​

-  To solve the problem, I have to change those straight line (zero-length controls point) to co-linear controls point.
+  To solve the problem, I have to change zero-length controls point (straight line) to co-linear controls point.

   ![image of point](https://github.com/boomwooq/emotionaltype/blob/master/screenshot/colinearcontrolpoint-01.png)